csccm-iitd/VS-WNO/README.md

 Neuroscience inspired neural operator for partial differential equations.

-The GitHub repository contains sample Python codes for the case studies carried out in the research paper titled 'Dataset Link: https://drive.google.com/drive/folders/1MiWaNRFB2RcTyIJin3B246Ynpw_yUob3?usp=sharing'.
+The GitHub repository contains sample Python codes for the case studies carried out in the research paper titled 'Neuroscience inspired neural operator for partial differential equations'.
 Please go through the research paper to understand the algorithm that was implemented.
 Note: Results may vary slightly for different iterations of programs as random initializations of neural networks are involved.

 Dataset Link: https://drive.google.com/drive/folders/1MiWaNRFB2RcTyIJin3B246Ynpw_yUob3?usp=sharing